Long story short: we’ve answered some of the most repetitive social media questions. Get ready for some inspiration, tips and suggestions for tools.

 If you need to build something out-of-the-box, you have two ways of doing so.
 One of them is to hire an agency to do it for you, and the second is to use external tools (e.g. Woobox).

 How to “listen” for specific keywords on private Facebook community groups?

+One of the most interesting social media questions.
 Social listening tools allow you to “screen” public groups on Facebook and receive notifications when a particular keyword is mentioned.
 However, these tools do not work with closed communities as it would violate the privacy of such groups.
 That’s why you will need to join these groups and keep checking them manually if you want to react to messages.

 If you’ve joined a private group, you can search within it to see if a certain topic that interests you the most has already been mentioned.